Updated March 19, 2021

 The 2.5-mile Azalea Trail around the ravine offers dramatic views and a challenging and sometimes strenuous hike.
 The Azalea trail is narrow and has steep slopes in areas.
 An extensive exposed tree root system along the trail creates obstacles for hikers; however, they are vital in preventing and slowing erosion.

 However challenging the trail may be, to me, the hike is well worth the effort.
 John and I did see many azalea blooms on our November visit, and I can only imagine how breathtaking the blooms are in peak season.
 It didn’t take long for John and me to decide that a peak season visit is a must.
+See below for a video of our March visit.

-For those of you who would be unable to hike the strenuous trail, the park provides a 1.8 mile loop drive around the ravine with stop off overlooks along the way.
+For those of you who would be unable to hike the strenuous trail, the park provides a 1.8-mile loop drive around the ravine with stop-off overlooks along the way.
 Picnic tables are scattered along the drive providing beautiful scenic locations for a picnic.
 John and I took advantage of a peaceful spot across from the amphitheater to enjoy a lite breakfast before our hike.

 Ravine Gardens State Park is located at 1600 Twigg St. Palatka FL 32177